barizicommunications/interview-test/README.md

 - Create an api endpoint that will return a list of posts in JSON format with the following fields (use API resources):
     - `title`
+    - `slug`
     - `body`
+    - `featured_image_url`
     - `author`
     - `category`
+    - `created_at`
+- Limit the number of posts returned to 10.
+- Allow the number of posts returned to be changed by passing a query parameter to the endpoint.

 ## The Deliverable
 - Create a pull request with your changes.